SeveralTool/WorkDone/README.md

 # WorkDone

 ## Brief description of the project.
-Application developed in React Native and Python, It has a functional Login and API with a relational database.
+Application developed in React Native and Python with Flask, It has a functional Login and API with a relational database.
 Supports creation of tasks, users Each task can be deleted, edited or change its status.

 ## Images